Thespyinthehole/EasyLexer/README.md

 ### Defining valid token
 A token requires 2 parts in order to be created, an integer(which is both its ID and priority) and a regex string that defines the token.

-The most readable way of defining the IDs for the tokens is to use an enum.
+To define a token, you will need to create an enum called `Tokens` and populate it with your tokens.
 For example:

 ```c
 enum Tokens {